-A domain scale portrays the developmental progression of knowledge, skills, and behaviors encompassed by the collection of measures included in each DRDP (2015) domain.3 When looking at the measures on the DRDP (2015) instrument, each level appears to be an equal developmental distance from the other.
-However, as children grow and develop, some knowledge and skills take more time to master than others.
-These differences in development are expected and are represented by differing widths of the developmental levels in the domain scale; these widths are the same for all children.
+A domain scale portrays the developmental progression of knowledge, skills, or behaviors encompassed by the measures included in each DRDP (2015) domain.
+A group of measures forms each domain.
+When looking at a measure on the DRDP (2015) instrument, each level on the measure appears in a sequential order from less difficult to more difficult.
+As children grow and develop, knowledge, skills, or behaviors associated with one level may take more time to master than those associated with another level.
+These differences in development and learning are expected and they are represented by differing widths of the developmental levels in the domain scale.
+The width of each level is the same for all children.
 The location of the marker on each domain scale is unique to each child.

 The child’s ratings for each measure in the domain are statistically transformed to create the overall domain rating.
-For example, all measures in the Language and Literacy Development domain are used to calculate the domain rating.
 The vertical line on each domain scale indicates the child’s rating along the domain scale.

 The standard error line is the horizontal line through the domain rating.
-The standard error line represents the range on which one can be confident that a child’s level of development lies.4
+The standard error line is an estimate of the range of possible scores within which the child’s domain rating lies.

 The DRDP (2015) domain icon represents the developmental domain from the DRDP (2015) and generally represents the associated domain in the California Department of Education’s early learning and development foundations.